bcotl/OTL/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
 title: Making sense of the SCAA’s new Flavor Wheel
-date: 2016-12-17T15:04:10.000Z
+date: 2019-04-26T07:00:00.000Z
+description: >-
+  The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 featuredpost: false
-featuredimage: /img/flavor_wheel.jpg
+featuredimage: /img/0196501d149657cb4cea8b418ca56adb1e3a069b5e.jpg
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 tags:
   - flavor
   - tasting